mouseless/mouseless.codes/how-we-work.md

 :link-button{to="https://github.com/mouseless/learn-dotnet/pull/17" text="See in GitHub"}

-#do-net-upgrade
+#baked-net-upgrade

 #### Apply Upgrades

 Using our headless opinionated .NET framework we manage to easily upgrade customer projects.

-:link-button{to="https://do.mouseless.codes/release-notes/v0-6#net-upgrade" text="See in DO"}
+:link-button{to="https://baked.mouseless.codes/release-notes/v0-6#net-upgrade" text="See in Baked"}

 :::